Interview: Lagwagon’s Joey Cape Tells Us About One Week Records

 Cape mentions that a solid chunk of pre-production is handled before an artist even reaches his home.
 This gives him an idea of what’s in store, and subsequently allows him to schedule the week ahead.

 From there, it really all depends on how the sessions go.
 Cresswell, recalls Cape, was able to bang out his album in a crisp five days.
-Yet, with one-week-recordsanother artist – not mentioned by name – it took all 48 hours of the last two days to make sure everything got done.
+Yet, with another artist – not mentioned by name – it took all 48 hours of the last two days to make sure everything got done.

 Once the recording process is complete, the artist is handed a Sharpie and asked to design the album cover.
 Soon enough, the finished product is put online and sold digitally for $5.
 Cape and the artists split the money down the middle.